-In partnership with The North Coast Innovation Lab & Ecotrust Canada
+In partnership with The North Coast Innovation Lab & Ecotrust Canada:

-Creating new forms of collaboration, capacity and partnership for initiatives in Prince Rupert so the community can strengthen its social and economic resilience and wellbeing. - NCIL
+Creating new forms of collaboration, capacity and partnership for initiatives in Prince Rupert so the community can strengthen its social and economic resilience and wellbeing.

 Jasmeen is from London, England and has lived in the Greater Toronto Area since 2009.
-Jasmeen is working towards completing a Masters in Geography, Environment and Geomatics at the University of Guelph, ON.
+During this time, Jasmeen was working towards completing a Masters in Geography, Environment and Geomatics at the University of Guelph, ON.
 She also hold a BSc in Wildlife biology and Conservation.
-Her research project undertaken with Dr. Jennifer Silver involves interpretation and analysis of federal government data and policies.
-Specifically, it addresses undefined fisheries access for small-scale communities in BC through an extensive analysis of landing patterns for commercial pacific salmon fisheries.
+Her research project with Dr. Jennifer Silver involves addressing undefined fisheries access for small-scale communities in BC through analysis of landing patterns for commercial pacific salmon fisheries.
 Jasmeen's interests include environmental research and sustainability, entrepreneurship, and exploration of environmental law and policy.
-In the future, after the completion of her master’s degree, Jasmeen plans to attend law school, at home in the UK, to further pursue her interests in environmental law and policy.
+After the completion of her master’s degree, Jasmeen plans to attend law school, at home in the UK, to further pursue her interests in environmental law and policy.
 Outside of academia, Jasmeen enjoys being active, she likes yoga and hiking and exploring the outdoors during her time on the North West Coast.